raulcano/raspiblitz-laravel-app/README.md

 This app is a Laravel-based project offered as optional service in the Raspiblitz.
 The purpose of the Slider is to show a carousel of slides in the Raspiblitz LCD leveraging a more familiar looking
 At this moment, the Slider offers the following functionality:

-- One slide with Raspiblitz's status information.
+- One slide with basic Raspiblitz's status information.
 - Another slide with Bitcoin current price.
 - A settings page to modify the Bitcoin-related slide.